Director: Dean Lewis

 You should be given the bus route number for which your student will be registered.
 You may be given two bus route numbers if the student is picked up and dropped off at different addresses or if the student is a kindergartner.
 The bus route number is a white number located inside the loading door of the bus.
 Bus numbers are not used because different busses may be used during the school year.

 During the first week of riding the bus, the driver will give each student a FRIENDSWOOD I.S.D.
-BUS DRIVER INFORMATION card.
+BUS RIDER INFORMATION card.
 The card contains information about the student, the parents/guardians and basic bus rider rules.
 The card should be completed and returned to the bus driver.
 It will be kept on file in the Transportation Department for use in contacting the parents/guardians.

 PROCEDURE FOR KINDERGARTEN STUDENTS